vorakl/vorakl.github.io/src.docs/content/articles/py-params.rst

 |

-This means that the first argument should always be passed as a positional argument.
+This means that the first argument should always be passed as a positional-only argument.
 You can't pass it as `iterable=<something>` keyword.
-However, all subsequent arguments should always be defined as keywords.
+However, all subsequent arguments should always be defined as keywords-only.
 This also means that the order of these arguments, as well as how many of them are passed, is not important.

 |